-Check program availability for the Fall, as late applications will continue to be accepted for certain programs for an undetermined amount of time
+Check program availability as late applications will continue to be accepted for certain programs for an undetermined amount of time.

 We consider complete applications year round and we give priority to applicants who apply by official deadlines.
 Late applications will be considered if places are still availablefor the fall term only.